Skip to content

 You have a data file with 2 columns:

-My scenario is to fetch a link corresponding to the profile’s run order (e.g., the first profile opens the first link), open it, and update the status column to done.
+My workflow is to fetch a link corresponding to the profile’s run order (e.g., the first profile opens the first link), open it, and update the status column to done.

 First, you configure a Spreadsheets node to retrieve data from the file.
 You select Retrieve Spreadsheet Cell Values, set the file path, range to the link column, set Reference Key to data, and enable Use First Row as Key.